TheGameEngineers/PrimalPlus/README.md

 6. Run `GenerateProjectFiles.bat`
 7. Open `Primal.sln` using Visual Studio 2022 or later.

+## Linux
+Take the following steps to build Primal+ for Linux.

+1. Make sure you have GCC installed on your machine.
+2. Follow steps 1 - 5 from the Windows section above.
+3. Run `GenerateProjectFiles.sh`
+4. Makefiles will now be generated.
+Simply enter the `make` command in the root folder to build all configurations, or browse in your editor of choice.

+Note: The Editor is currently Windows only, so this will only build the engine, and the engine test.

 ## Caveats
 We're using Premake 5.0 to generate C++ project files.
 However, it doesn't cover all options offered by Visual Studio C++ compiler and linker.
 When necessary, you can tweak the project settings afterwards to set any options that are missing.